-Mildew claims often arise when the materials or structure of an individual’s property are damaged from mildew and mold growth as a result of water exposure from flooding, plumbing or roof leaks, high humidity, or sink, bathtub or toilet overflows.
+Mildew claims often arise when the materials or structure of an individual’s property are damaged from mildew, mold, toxic mold growth as a result of water exposure from flooding, plumbing or roof leaks, high humidity, or sink, bathtub or toilet overflows.
 Most of the time, it takes a professional to discover the growth of mildew, so if it can be seen by the naked eye the mildew has probably already caused extensive damage.

 Mildew growth can be hazardous to one’s health as it can result in respiratory problems, eye irritation, asthma, breathing or sinus problems, skin irritations, headaches, or other aches and pains.

 Mildew exposure can result in a variety of problems, including medical issues, the cost of cleaning the property and the expense involved with repairing any damage caused by the mildew to the structure of the property.

 If your mildew claim has been illegally denied by your insurance company, or your insurance company has acted in bad faith, it is important to hire an experienced Tampa insurance lawyer.

 Tampa, FL Mildew Claims Lawyer

 Mildew occurs from prolonged water exposure usually from flooding or leaks in plumbing or a home’s roof.
 Once mildew is visible, then the damage has already been done and you need to file a claim immediately.
 So, what do you do when your insurance company keeps disputing or denying your mildew claim?
 The best answer is to consult with an Tampa insurance lawyer like Michael Germain of Germain Law Group, P.A..